consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-minicon/index.md

 ## Details

-In this guide I'll explain most tof the stuff you need to know to make a affordable Sound Voltex mini controller (minicon from now on).
+In this guide I'll explain most of the stuff you need to know to make a affordable Sound Voltex mini controller (minicon from now on).
 The controller will feature the same 7 buttons and 2 knobs as the arcade, but in a smaller package.
 The final size of this controller is 20x20x7cm.

 This instructions for a minicon would also work to make a normal size controller, because they're basically the same thing, except the buttons are different and the acrylic is smaller in the minicon.
-If you're looking for a normal size SDVX controller [check this other guide I'm making](http://sdvx-diy.pancakeapps.com/)
+If you're looking for a normal size SDVX controller [check this other guide](http://consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/)

 Now on to the controller.